kenjutzue/Payroll-Management-System/README.md

 # Payroll Management System in C++ Installation Guide

-1. Download the source code in this site.
+1. Download the a zip file in this site.
 2. Locate and Extract the zip file.
 3. Open the extracted folder
 4. Locate the C++ file.